PRODUCTION LOCATIONS

 CIRCULAR PRODUCT DESIGN

-The brand uses recycled cotton or wool with GRS certification, as well as leftover material from its own production.
-As part of the collaboration with Valérius 360, a mechanical recycling process is used for used textiles.
+The brand uses recycled cotton or wool with GRS certification, as well as material offcuts from its own production.
+Through a collaboration with Valérius 360, a mechanical recycling process is used for end-of-life textiles.

 CIRCULAR BUSINESS MODEL

-ARMEDANGELS offers a repair service in collaboration with its partner MENDED.
-The service is not free, but members of the ‘Changemakers Club’ benefit from special conditions.
-Customers can send in damaged clothing, which will be professionally repaired using original spare parts.
+ARMEDANGELS offers a repair service in partnership with MENDED.
+Customers can send in damaged clothing, which is repaired using original spare parts.
+In 2025, more than 2,596 ARMEDANGELS products were repaired.
+ARMEDANGELS also hosted in-store repair events in Cologne.

 - Portugal